easy-software-ufal/smart-cities/Person Identifier/The Model/README.md

 You should be able to see the license plate number printed on the screen above the bounding box found by YOLOv4.

 ### Behind the Scenes
-This section will highlight the steps I took in order to implement the License Plate Recognition with YOLOv4 and potential areas to be worked on further.
+This section will highlight the steps taken in order to implement the License Plate Recognition with YOLOv4 and potential areas to be worked on further.

 This demo will be showing the step-by-step workflow on the following original image.
 <p align="center"><img src="data/images/car2.jpg" width="640"\></p>